ranja-sarkar/DecisionTree/README.md

 https://scikit-learn.org/stable/modules/tree.html

-There are ways to prevent excessive growth of decision trees by pruning them, for instance constraining their maximum depth, limiting the number of leaves that can be created, or setting a minimum size of samples in each leaf and not allowing leaves with too few items in them.
+There are ways to prevent excessive growth of decision trees by pruning them, for instance

+1. constraining their maximum depth (nodes are expanded until all leaf nodes are pure or they contain less than (min_samples_split) the minimum number of samples required to split a node)

+2. limiting the number of leaves that can be created

+3. setting a minimum size of samples in each leaf (min_samples_leaf)

+4. not allowing leaves with too few items in them.

 How to handle the issue of high variance?